catalinberta/panko-gpt/README.md

 ### Streamline gpt bot creation for Discord, Telegram and other platforms.

 ### Overview
 Deploy bots for various messaging platforms, starting with Discord and Telegram and soon expanding to Outlook, whatsapp, facebook and others.
-It abstracts the complexities of API connections, allowing you to focus on creating and designing the bots through a simple interface built with React.
+It abstracts the complexities of API connections, allowing you to focus on creating and designing the bots through a simple interface.

 Create bots with different goals and unique behavior.